A vanilla JavaScript Web Component for Leaflet using GeoJSON

 Any of the markers added to the map can be deleted by double clicking on it and confirming the deletion.

-Web Component <leaflet-map> triggers 'x-leaflet-map:marker-removed' event when any marker is removed from map by exposing its GeoJSON as follows
+Web Component <leaflet-geojson-map> triggers 'x-leaflet-geojson-map:marker-removed' event when any marker is removed from map by exposing its GeoJSON as follows

 isTrusted: false,